-- residency advisory committee (RAC) meetings at the end of every residency year to discuss areas of strength, opportunities for improvement, and strategies to improve the residency program - retreats - focused meetings - meetings with residents asking their feedback at the end of the residency year - survey instruments (e.g., preceptor self-assessment, resident evaluations' of RPD) - review of end of year end written feedback by residents on the strengths and areas for improvement of the residency program (NOTE: This is different than the residents' end-of-year self-reflection) - information obtained from input from involved stakeholders/partners (e.g., college of pharmacy and pharmacy management)
+- residency advisory committee (RAC) meetings at the end of every residency year to discuss areas of strength, opportunities for improvement, and strategies to improve the residency program - retreats - focused meetings - meetings with residents asking their feedback at the end of the residency year - survey instruments (e.g., preceptor self-assessment, resident evaluations' of RPD)

-For 3.5.d., regarding initial employment, the employment environment is noted and taken into account.
-Information tracked includes initial employment, and may include changes in employment, board certification, surveys of past graduates, or other applicable information.
+For 3.5.c.(1), regarding initial employment, the employment environment may be noted and taken into account.
+PharmAcademic is used for the tracking of initial employment.

-- minutes of RAC meetings in which residency program improvements have been discussed, if applicable. - any documentation of program assessments, instruments, plans for improvement, etc., if available - o information obtained about graduates
+- minutes of RAC meetings in which residency program improvements have been discussed, if applicable - Any documentation of program assessments, instruments, plans for improvement, etc., if available. - information obtained about graduates - Graduate tracking report in PharmAcademic